theobald-software/theobald-software.github.io/content/_en/erpconnect/sap-bw/executing-bw-queries.md

 ![BW-002](/img/content/BW-002.png){:class="img-responsive" width="600px" }

 ### Executing Queries
-1. Open a client connection to the R/3 system using the *ParseConnectionString* class.
+1. Open a client connection to the R/3 system using the *R3Connection* class.
 2. Use the *CreateCube* function to create a BWCube object.
 Its name is made up of the cube name and query name.
 3. The cube object offers a collection for all contained dimensions (Dimensions) and key figures (Measures).